gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/6/style.css}}
 ```

-If we now hover over the button, we see that over the span of one second its background turns yellow and its font turns red.
+If we now hover over the button, we see that over the span of one second its background turns yellow and its font turns magenta.
 After we removed the cursor, the button returns to its original state.

 <div style="text-align:center">